OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 related_collections: ["dsa-reports"]
 ---

 _Open Terms Archive tracks platforms’ documents and ensures that every published version remains accessible and unaltered.
 The system automatically detects any changes applied after publication and exposes the precise differences.
-The investigation described in this article was made possible by a record that would have been invisible to any regulator, researcher, or journalist relying solely on the platform’s own pages._
+The investigation described in this article was made possible by a record invisible to any regulator, researcher, or journalist relying solely on the platform’s own pages._

 ## Open Terms Archive spotted a change in a TikTok transparency report 6 months after publishing